DominicBlais/noodleknocker/README.md

 ## Why This Matters

-The rapid advancement of generative AI is shifting the educational value of students' own work versus directing and managing work by AI.
+The rapid advancement of generative AI is shifting the educational value from students' own labor to their directing and managing work by AI.
 Improving students' ability to guide AI to produce better results on their behalf is already a key skill for many students.
-In some cases, students are demonstrating this shift by using AI to illicitly complete their school work, creating a conflict between learning goals and the development of these next generation managerial skills.
+In some cases, students are demonstrating this shift by using AI to illicitly complete their schoolwork, creating a conflict between learning goals and the development of these next generation managerial skills.

 **Noodle Knocker** attempts to align learning goals with the development and practice of managerial AI skills.
 Additionally, **Noodle Knocker** presents what could be a very effective way for students to learn material through its learning-by-teaching approach and multimodal instruction format.